Introductory Microeconomics, Michaelmas Term 2024

 You will be asked to write essays in some weeks.
 These should not exceed 1600 words in length, should have a bibliography listing any sources used, and should be submitted by 12:00 on the day before your tutorial by e-mail, in pdf format (not a Word document or similar, please).

 Do not copy text from your sources without attribution: that is plagiarism.
 Copying many two-sentence passages from several different sources is plagiarism.
-Copying three sentences, in which you change just one or two words in plagiarism.
-Using an AI to write your essay, if not exactly plagiarism, is equally bad.
+Copying three sentences, in which you change just one or two words is plagiarism.
+Using an AI to write your essay is plagiarism.

 The essays are about both substance and style - style in the sense of crafting a persuasive argument, not ornament.
 A good essay will display lucid economic reasoning, will make use of tools like diagrams, and will bring relevant evidence to bear.
 Feel free to start your research with websites and journalistic sources, but to do good job try to consult a few sources authored by professional researchers and published in academic journals, working papers, or policy reports.